JaredPotter/node-secure-cookies/README.md

 ## Continue Getting Started

 3. Run `npm install`

 4. Run `npm run start`

+5. Open a browser and go to `https://localhost:8080`
+- Note: The browser will correctly warn you that the certificate is not valid (since it is self-signed).
+You can "proceed" and the URL will say "NOT SECURE" but you are now using HTTPS.

+6. Profit!
+You've successfully setup HTTPS locally.

 ## Notes
 - Safari only allows httpOnly cookies to be set for the same domain.